Using Por and Para

 We can't practice because of the snow.

-Por is used to express means of transportation or communication:
+Por is used to express manner or means of transportation or communication:

 Pablo viajaba por tren.